sanskrit/learnsanskrit.org/content/guide/verbs-1/the-bhu-div-tud-and-cur-classes.md

 The roots that use irregular stems are all common, and you will see and hear them many times as you engage with real Sanskrit content.
-So although you might be tempted to memorize these forms, you will likely acquire them naturally as you continue to read and listen to Sanskrit.
+So although you might be tempted to memorize these forms, you will acquire them naturally as you continue to read and listen to Sanskrit.

 {aside